Kessel, Hall score twice each, lead Coyotes over Sharks 6-3

 Crouse made it 4-2 at 8:09 of the third, but Kane made it interesting with his 19th goal of the season with 2:49 to play.

-When the Sharks pulled Dell for an extra attacker, the Coyotes made them pay with the late empty-netters.
+When the Sharks pulled Dell for an extra attacker, the Coyotes made them pay with the late empty-netters for Hall and Garland inside the final two minutes.
 Garland raised his team-leading goal total to 16.

+“This is a big game for us and I think that we got away from how we played in the last couple of weeks,” Sharks coach Bob Boughner said.
+“We gave out too many high danger scoring area chances.”

 NOTES: Marleau appeared his 832nd consecutive game. ...
 D Brent Burns, who missed time in the team’s previous game with a minor injury, played Tuesday in his 519th straight game. ...
-Coyotes F Michael Grabner saw action in his second game in the past eight. ...
-D Ilya Lyubushkin missed his second straight game after playing in the previous eight. ...
-F Christian Fischer was scratched for the second time in three games, with Grabner in his place on the Coyotes’ fourth line.
+Coyotes F Brad Richardson left the game with a lower body injury. ...
+F Michael Grabner saw action in his second game in the past eight. ...
+Stepan has a point in five straight home games. ...
+Arizona is 20-4-1 when scoring first this season. ...
+With three blocked shots, D Niklas Hjalmarsson became the 21st player in NHL history to record 1,500 in his career.

 UP NEXT